MicrosoftDocs/learn/learn-pr/wwl-azure/configure-subscriptions/includes/3-implement-azure-subscriptions.md

 - **Consider multiple subscriptions**.
 Set up different subscriptions and payment options according to your company's departments, projects, regional offices, and so on.
 A user can have more than one subscription linked to their Azure account, where each subscription pertains to resources, access privileges, limits, and billing for a specific project.

-- **Consider shared subscriptions**.
-Plan for how your users can share resources allocated in a single subscription.
-Each user has their own Azure account, but many users can access the same shared subscription.
+- **Consider a dedicated shared services subscription**.
+Plan for how users can share resources allocated in a single subscription.
+Use a shared services subscription to ensure all common network resources are billed together and isolated from other workloads.
+Examples of shared services subscriptions include Azure ExpressRoute and Virtual WAN.

 - **Consider access to resources**.
 Every Azure subscription can be associated with an Azure AD.
 Users and services authenticate with Azure AD before they access resources.